medialab/enlinkenment/README.md

     ```shell
     pip install -r requirements.txt
     ```
 3. Run the process [`src/main.py`](src/main.py) on your data file or on a directory containing data files with a `.csv` or `.gz` extension.
+A Google key is necessary to access YouTube information.
     ```shell
-    python src/main.py ./DATA/DIRECTORY/
+    python src/main.py ./DATA/DIRECTORY/ -k GOOGLEKEY
     ```

 ## Output : `domains.csv`